 Still, by using the following Alibaba scam-filtering system, you will quickly and efficiently filter out bad suppliers and identify the best of the best!
 As I said, it’s not enough to simply filter out scams, you also need to avoid bad suppliers as no one wants to deal with defective products, delayed orders, mispacked items, etc.

-Without further ado, let’s get straight into the process of finding GOOD suppliers on Alibaba, while avoiding 99% of the scams out there.
+Without further ado, let’s get straight into the process of finding GOOD suppliers on Alibaba, which will also show you exactly how to avoid scams on Alibaba.

-This whole system relies on your ability to analyse a supplier’s profile on Alibaba (and outside of it).
+This whole system relies on your ability to analyse a supplier’s profile on Alibaba (and outside of it) and to know if a seller on Alibaba is legit.
 If this is the first time you are using Alibaba’s website, take some time to analyse a few supplier profiles.
 This will help give you some context for all the information I cover in this post.